kam033/school-reserve-quota/PRD.md

 - **Icon Selection**:
   - Upload (CloudArrowUp) for file upload
+  - BookOpen for preparation guide tab
+  - Download for sample XML download
-  - Calendar (CalendarBlank) for date selection
+  - Calendar (CalendarBlank) for teacher schedules and date selection
+  - UsersThree for teacher counts
+  - Door for classroom/class indicators
+  - Books for subjects
+  - Clock for periods/time
-  - User (User) for teacher profiles
+  - User for teacher profiles
-  - Warning (WarningCircle) for validation errors
+  - Warning (WarningCircle) for validation warnings
+  - XCircle for errors
-  - Check (CheckCircle) for successful operations
+  - Check (CheckCircle) for successful operations and correct examples
-  - List (ListBullets) for schedule views
+  - List (ListBullets) for schedule table view
   - ChartBar for statistics
   - SignIn for login
+  - House for home navigation

 - **Spacing**: Base spacing scale of 4px (Tailwind's 1 unit); cards use p-6, buttons use px-4 py-2, sections separated by mb-8, grid gaps of gap-4